 Alexander Steen was born March 1, 1984 in Winnipeg, Manitoba.
 The first round, 24th overall selection of the Toronto Maple Leafs in the 2002 NHL Entry Draft, Steen, who honed his skills in the Swedish Jr. and Elite Leagues is the son of former Winnipeg Jet Thomas Steen.

-On the international stage, Steen is a two-time member of Sweden's World Junior Team in 2003 and 2004.
-Steen also represented Sweden during the 2014 Winter Olympics where he helped the team to a Silver Medal.
+On the international stage, Steen twice represented Sweden at the World Junior Championship and again during the 2014 Winter Olympics where he helped the team to a silver medal.